 “From that moment onwards, we were on the ragged edge for the rest of the 2010 season – trying to keep floors in one piece and stop them from burning,” admits Steve.

 A packet of crisps

-“We missed our opportunity in 2010 and felt we needed to get radical,” says Foster.
+“We missed our opportunity in 2010 and felt we needed to get radical,” says Steve.
 “So, we developed the fantail exhaust which was designed to deliver an even bigger aerodynamic benefit by blowing the edge of the floor ahead of the rear wheel, through a flat nozzle at the end of the tailpipe.

 “Once again, in CFD and wind tunnel testing it looked to be really powerful and a big step forward.

-And at this point, Foster goes all Marks and Spencer: “…these are not just any exhaust pipes.
+And at this point, Steve goes all Marks and Spencer: “…these are not just any exhaust pipes.
 These are F1 exhaust pipes, which must endure pulsing that is very different to any ordinary road-car exhaust.

 “When you look at an F1 exhaust pipe on the dyno with a high-speed camera, you can see that it vibrates and deforms like crazy.

 “So when you’ve got a flat nozzle at the end of the tailpipe, unsurprisingly, it’s not the best structure to react to that kind of aggressive loading.

 “I can remember seeing the high-speed footage of the fantail, it was like a foil crisp packet opening and closing.

 “We made so many of them and thought it would hold together once on track, but it just kept on breaking during testing.
 It was a great idea, but it was too ambitious.